GoogleChrome/chromium-dashboard/developer-documentation.md

 1. All lit-element components are in `/static/elements`.
 1. All JavaScript files are in `/static/js-src/` and processed by gulp, then output to '/static/js/' and get included in templates.
 1. All CSS files are in `/static/sass/` and processed by gulp, then output to `/static/css/` and get included in templates.
-1. A service worker is created by gulp too.
-Output in `/static/dist/service-worker.js`.

 ## Some nice-to-fix